1987 Nickel Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

-The 1987 nickel remains one of the most accessible Jefferson nickels for collectors.
-Most circulated 1987 nickels are worth only their face value of five cents, uncirculated specimens can command prices ranging from 10 cents to several thousand dollars depending on their condition and strike quality.
+The 1987 nickel is one of the most accessible Jefferson nickels for collectors at every level.
+Most circulated examples are worth only face value—five cents—but uncirculated specimens can command anywhere from 10 cents to several thousand dollars depending on condition, mint mark, and strike quality.

 1987 Nickel Value By Variety

-The 1987 nickel was minted at three facilities—Philadelphia (P), Denver (D), and San Francisco (S)—with each variety having distinct characteristics and values based on condition and strike quality.
-If you know the grade of your coin, you can find the exact price below in the Value Guides section.
+The 1987 nickel was struck at three facilities—Philadelphia (P), Denver (D), and San Francisco (S).
+Each variety carries distinct characteristics and values based on condition and strike quality.
+If you already know your coin’s grade, jump straight to the Value Guides section below.

 1987 Nickel Value Chart